heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. The portal leads to a twisted, lightless, and improbably vast space beneath Ashen House.
-Ellen wonders if it was not curiosity that led her here, but some sort of structural inevitability, a potential well to counter the barrier in otherspace...
+Ellen wonders if it was not curiosity that led her here, but some sort of structural inevitability in the nature of things, a potential well deep enough to counter the barrier in otherspace...

 <!--The portal from Euston leads to a twisted, lightless and improbably
 vast space beneath Ashen House, where the king readies his procession.